 What causes childhood cancer?

 In children, the most common cause of cancer is randomly acquired DNA mutation, meaning childhood cancer is a disease of unfortunate random chance.
-Unlike adult cancers, childhood cancers aren’t caused by any behavioral or environmental factors (like smoking, overexposure to the sun or being exposed to toxic chemicals).
+Unlike adult cancers, childhood cancers aren’t caused by any behavioral or environmental factors like smoking or sun exposure.
 In fact, there are some childhood cancers that develop before the child is even born.

 Why don't we have a cure for childhood cancer yet?